GitHubPro18/GitDemo/README.md

 # GitDemo
-This is just a demo file for discovering git features (to be deleted later)
+This is just a demo file for discovering git features (to be deleted later) <br>
+Author: Ritika Gupta